oliviacbishop/furesearch/README.md

 These are the essential tasks you will carry out on this repository:

+* Work in progress will be conducted on your specific platform or environment, which may be a Google spreadsheet, an annotation website, a tool, or other.
+At the end of the research, you will export your data and upload it on GitHub in your project folder.
 * At the end of each week, mark your week or task as "done" in the FU Research Project Management page, with additional comments to report on the status of what you did, or questions/issues. **This is very important!!
 Do not forget to do this**
 * As you go, make sure to document your choices and open questions in the relevant documentation and guidelines files that are available in your personal folder. **This is very important!!
 Do not forget to do this**
 * For questions, issues and bugs use the Issues page: https://github.com/ChiaraPalladino/furesearch/issues
-* At the end of the research, you will export your spreadsheet and upload it in your project folder.

 ## Important resources for operations related to FU Research